 Willard Havemeier wrote decades later that in North Africa, Sommermeyer “did a splendid job under very difficult circumstances in that our supply depot was 100 miles away on treacherous two lane roads which required a 2½ ton truck to make this trip almost every day.”

-After World War II, he remained in the military.
+After World War II, Captain Sommermeyer remained in the military.
 A January 18, 1955 photograph printed in The La Crosse Tribune (La Crosse, Wisconsin) features a photo of him taken by the U.S. Army.
-The caption states:
+The caption stated:

 A Member Of The Tokyo Army Hospital bowling team in Japan, Maj.
 William C. Sommermeyer (right) of Sparta, receives a second place singles bowling trophy from Maj.
 Samuel G. Trask, commanding officer of the enlisted detachment at the hospital.
 Maj.
 Sommermeyer, whose wife, Julia, lives in Sparta, is chief of supply division of the hospital at Central Command Headquarters.
 He began his Army career in 1940 and has been in Japan since September 1952.

 There was a W C Sommermeyer in the January 1, 1966 U.S. Army Register (with matching service number) listed as retiring October 31, 1960 with a rank of lieutenant colonel, U.S. Army Reserve.
-I have been unable to locate an obituary for William C. Sommermeyer, but Julia’s (printed in the La Crosse Tribune on May 19, 1994) does not list any children.
+He died in Sparta, Wisconsin, aged 85.
+His obituary (printed in the La Crosse Tribune on January 15, 1998) has virtually no information; Julia’s (printed in the same paper on May 19, 1994) did not list any children.

 Charles Newell Tarkington, O-1547474 (May 12, 1914 – January 16, 2001)